Colonel "Chuck" Hightower

 Chuck lives in Lexington with his wife Deborah, who served as an educator in Lexington School District 2 for over a decade, and their three children.
 Chuck is running for the State House because he believes we need more servant leaders in Columbia who will work to solve the complex problems facing our state - like education and growth.

 I’m running to represent District 88 to bring the values of service and sacrifice I learned in the Army to the State House.
-We need serious leaders focused on supporting Lexington County, and we need to restore the sense of honor and duty in public service.
+We need serious leaders focused on supporting Lexington County, and we need to restore the sense of honor and duty in public service.”

 The children of today are the leaders of tomorrow.
 We must fully fund public education and work to address the teacher shortage to ensure our children are able to succeed and enter the workforce.
+I’m a proud graduate of South Carolina public schools and my wife was a teacher at Airport High School for many years, so I firmly believe in the value of education.

-George Washington once said “A nation is judged by how well it treats its veterans.”
-We must do everything we can to take care of the brave soldiers who fought and sacrificed for our freedom.
+A nation is judged by how well it treats its veterans.
+We must do everything we can to take care of the brave men and women who fought and sacrificed for our freedom.
+This means we must make sure they have access to jobs, housing, and health care once they are back home.